neerajkanchan/springbootapp/README.md

 4.http://localhost:8080/api/v1/single?iata=LON => This returns Airport details

-Currently all these follow HTTP GET as we wanted to run these from browser.
+Currently all these follow HTTP GET so that we can run these from browser.

 All these are implemented using RequestParam while these can also be done using PathVariable as well.